 Overseeing that the school has the resources necessary to action the procedures in this policy.

-Sharing this policy on annual basis and communicating any changes to staff, parents, and students.
+Sharing this policy on annual basis and communicating any changes to staff, parents, and pupils.

-Arranging any additional training staff may require to support students during the period of remote learning.
+Arranging any additional training staff may require to support pupils during the period of remote learning.

-Conducting reviews on a regular basis of the remote learning arrangements to ensure students’ education does not suffer.
+Conducting reviews on a regular basis of the remote learning arrangements to ensure pupils’ education does not suffer.

-The ATLP Operations & Estates and IT Team are responsible for:

 Ensuring that the relevant health and safety risk assessments are carried out within the agreed timeframes, in collaboration with the headteacher.

 Putting procedures and safe systems of learning into practice, which are designed to eliminate or reduce the risks associated with remote learning.

-Ensuring that students identified as being at risk are provided with necessary information and instruction, as required.
+Ensuring that pupils identified as being at risk are provided with necessary information and instruction, as required.

 Managing the effectiveness of health and safety measures through a robust system of reporting, investigating, and recording incidents.

+Arranging the procurement of any equipment or technology required for staff to teach remotely and for pupils to learn from home.

+Ensuring value for money when arranging the procurement of equipment or technology.

+Ensuring that the school has adequate insurance to cover all remote working arrangements.

 The DPO in conjunction with the GDPR contact in each school is responsible for:

-Ensuring all staff, parents, and students are aware of the data protection principles outlined in the GDPR.
+Ensuring all staff, parents, and pupils are aware of the data protection principles outlined in the GDPR.

 Ensuring that all computer programs used for remote learning are compliant with the GDPR and the Data Protection Act 2018.